-- for applicants who have carried out teaching work outside the UK, information about whether the applicant has ever been referred to, or is the subject of a sanction issued by a regulator of the teaching profession in any other country which renders them unable or unsuitable to work at the School - where the position amounts to "regulated activity (see section 4.3.2 below) the receipt of an enhanced disclosure from the DBS which the School considers to be satisfactory - where the position amounts to "regulated activity" (see section 4.3.2 below) confirmation that the applicant is not named on the Children's Barred List - information about whether the applicant has ever been subject to a direction under section 142 of the Education Act 2002 which renders them unable or unsuitable to work at the School - for management positions, information about whether the applicant has ever been referred to the Department for Education, or is the subject of a direction under section 128 of the Education and Skills Act 2008 which renders them unable or unsuitable to work at the School - confirmation that the applicant is not disqualified from acting as a trustee / governor or senior manager of a charity under the Charities Act 2011 (if applicable, see section 4.6 below) - confirmation that the applicant is not disqualified from working in connection with early or later years provision (if applicable, see section 4.7 below) - verification of the applicant's medical fitness for the role (see section 4.8 below) - verification of the applicant's right to work in the UK; and - any further checks which the School decides are necessary as a result of the applicant having lived or worked outside of the UK which may include an overseas criminal records check, certificate of good conduct or professional references.
+Education and Skills Act 2008, which renders them unable or unsuitable to work at the School;

+- confirmation that the applicant is not disqualified from acting as a trustee / governor or senior manager of a charity under the Charities Act 2011 (if applicable, see section 9 below) - confirmation that the applicant is not disqualified from working in connection with early or later years provision (if applicable, see section 10 below); - verification of the applicant's medical fitness for the role (see section 11 below); and - verification of the applicant's right to work in the UK; and - any further checks which the School decides are necessary as a result of the applicant having lived or worked outside the UK, which may include an overseas criminal records check, certificate of good conduct or professional references.

-The School is not permitted to check the Children's Barred List unless an individual will be engaging in "regulated activity".
+\ The School is not permitted to check the Children's Barred List unless an individual will be engaging in 'regulated activity'.
 The School is required to carry out an enhanced DBS check for all staff, supply staff and governors who will be engaging in regulated activity.
-However, the School can also carry out an enhanced DBS check on a person who would be carrying out regulated activity but for the fact that they do not carry out their duties frequently enough i.e. roles which would amount to regulated activity if carried out more frequently.
+However the School can also carry out an enhanced DBS check on a person who would be carrying out regulated activity but for the fact that they do not carry out their duties frequently enough (i.e. roles which would amount to regulated activity if carried out more frequently).

-Whether a position amounts to "regulated activity" must therefore be considered by the School in order to decide which checks are appropriate.
-It is however likely that in nearly all cases the School will be able to carry out an enhanced DBS check and a Children's Barred List check.
+Whether a position amounts to 'regulated activity' must therefore be considered by the School in order to decide which checks are appropriate.
+It is however likely that in nearly all cases the School will be able to carry out an enhanced DBS check and a Children's Barred List Check.

-4 Pre-employment Checks

-In accordance with the recommendations set out in KCSIE, DUCA and the requirements of the ISSRs School carries out a number of pre-employment checks in respect of all prospective staff.

-In addition to the checks set out below, the School reserves the right to obtain such formal or informal background information about an applicant as is reasonable in the circumstances to determine whether they are suitable to work at the School.
-This may include internet and social media searches.

-In fulfilling its obligations the School does not discriminate on the grounds of race, colour, nationality, ethnic or national origin, religion or religious belief, sex or sexual orientation, marital or civil partner status, gender reassignment, disability or age.
+- 3.7.
+In accordance with the recommendations set out in KCSIE, DUCA and the requirements of the ISSRs, the School carries out a number of pre-employment checks in respect of all prospective staff as set out in this policy. - 3.8.
+In addition to the checks set out here, the School reserves the right to obtain such formal or informal background information about an applicant as is reasonable in the circumstances to determine whether they are suitable to work at the School.
+This may include internet and social media searches. - 3.9.
+In fulfilling its obligations, the School does not discriminate on the grounds of race, colour, nationality, ethnic or national origin, religion or religious belief, sex or sexual orientation, marital or civil partnership status, disability or age.

-4.1 Verification of identity, address, right to work in the UK and qualifications
+4. Verification of identity, address, right to work in the UK and qualifications